 PREPARE YOUR HOME FOR MARKET

-Your first showings are online and picture day is your most important showing.
+Your first showings are online, and picture day is your most crucial showing.
 There are four components to consider when you prepare your home for sale: cleaning/decluttering, home improvements, staging, and curb appeal.
-Each of these should be decided on and completed before high-resolution listing photos are taken.
+Each should be decided on and completed before high-resolution listing photos are taken.

 Less is more: